Road lengths in Great Britain statistics: Methodology and quality note

 Data and methodological improvements

 A small update to the methodology was announced in the ‘Road Lengths in Great Britain 2017’ statistical release, published in July 2018, which changed how roundabouts are treated from 2018 onwards.
-This outlined that the full length of the road link for roundabouts are included in the road length formula for the published statistics.
+This outlined that the full length of the road links for roundabouts are included in the road length formula for the published statistics.
 This will have a relatively minor impact overall on the road length estimates.
-In 2017 there were some small improvements to the methodology used to estimate road lengths, particularly for major roads.
+In 2017, there were some small improvements to the methodology used to estimate road lengths, particularly for major roads.
 These generally meant that the 2017 figure is slightly more accurate than those produced in previous years.

 There are step changes in the minor road length figures in 2004 and 2006 due to changes in the base data.
 In 2004, amendments were made to the data for private roads in Scotland which had been incorrectly recorded as public roads.
 From 2006, minor road length estimates were made using the Integrated Transport Network (ITN) dataset rather than the Ordnance Survey Centre Alignment of Roads (OSCAR) dataset.
 This change in methodology led to an increase in minor road lengths due to the greater accuracy of ITN.
 While road length estimates used the OS MasterMap Highways Network product from 2018 onwards rather than the ITN, the route hierarchy field in Highways was used which is equivalent to the classification in ITN.

-Section 2: Quality assessment
+Section Two: Quality Assessment

 Relevance